jonaprieto/flask-ponywhoosh/README.rst

     $ cd flask-ponywhoosh
     $ python setup.py install

-Example:
+Example
 --------

+After install the package.
 Clone this repository in order to run the example or just download the source.

 .. code:: bash

     $ git clone https://github.com/compiteing/flask-ponywhoosh.git
     $ cd flask-ponywhoosh

-    pip install -r requirements.txt

-Example.py:

 Then, you can run the example using: